Established 2006

 In some seasons, we receive many more subsidized applications than we can accept into the program.
 Because numbers change season to season, we cannot guarantee applicants who have participated in the program in the past a spot in any given season.
 With this in mind, we hope that you will carefully consider whether you can afford a full-cost share.
 If you believe you can afford a full-cost share, we encourage you to do so, since the need demonstrated by our applicants often exceeds our ability to offer subsidized shares.
 We are happy to arrange a weekly or monthly payment plan for full-cost shares if that is feasible.

-UPDATE: Beginning in Fall 2023, The upper limit of low-cost eligibility will be raised from less than 175% of the Federal Poverty Level (FPL) to less than 185% of the FPL.
-Likewise, mid-cost eligibility will change to now include households between 185%-300% of the FPL.
-In light of sharp increases to the cost of living in Rhode Island, in the coming months we will be doing further research on how best to accommodate our community while maintaining the program’s self-sustainability.
+UPDATE: Beginning in Fall 2024, for households of 4 persons or more, the upper limit of low-cost income eligibility will be raised from less than 185% of the Federal Poverty Level (FPL) to less than 200% of the FPL.
+Therefore, mid-cost eligibility for 4+ households will change to now encompass households between 200%-300% of the FPL.
+In light of sharp increases to the cost of living in Rhode Island, we will continue doing research on how best to accommodate our community while still maintaining the program’s self-sustainability.
 As such, our low- and mid-cost eligibility may shift further in future seasons.
 Stay tuned!

 Apply